 Ingredients

-- 3 pounds of potatoes, peeled, cooked, and chopped (see note below about cooking the potatoes)
+- 3 pounds of potatoes, peeled, cooked, and coarsely chopped *(see note below about cooking the potatoes)

 - 4 eggs, hard boiled